fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

     discussed in Marking Tests as Expecting to Fail, on page 37.
 - XPASS (X): The test was not supposed to pass, ran, and passed.
-- ERROR (E): An exception happened outside of the test function, in either a fixture, discussed in Chapter 3, pytest Fixtures, on page 51, or in a hook function, discussed in Chapter 5, Plugins, on page 97.
+- ERROR (E): An exception happened outside of the test function, in either a fixture, discussed in Lab 3, pytest Fixtures, on page 51, or in a hook function, discussed in Lab 5, Plugins, on page 97.

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 8

 ### Running Only One Test